Javin DeLaurier

-Javin Que DeLaurier (born April 7, 1998) is an American professional basketball player for Hapoel Holon of the Israeli Basketball Premier League.
-He played college basketball for the Duke Blue Devils.
+Javin Que DeLaurier (born April 7, 1998) is an American professional basketball player for Bursaspor Basketbol of the Basketbol Süper Ligi (BSL) and the Champions League.
+He played four years of college basketball for the Duke Blue Devils.

 High school career

 DeLaurier attended St. Anne's-Belfield School in Charlottesville, Virginia.
+As a sophomore, DeLaurier averaged 11.7 points, 12.7 rebounds and 3.0 blocks per game.
+After his sophomore season concluded, DeLaurier was invited to the NBA Top 100 camp.
 As a junior, he averaged 21.8 points, 13.3 rebounds, 5.1 assists, and 4.2 blocks per game to lead his team to the quarterfinals of the 2015 state tournament.
+During the summer, Delaurier joined his AAU team, Team loaded Virginia on the Adidas Uprising Circuit, where he averaged 10.0 points and 7.0 rebounds per game leading them to an Adidas uprising championship in Las Vegas.
 As a senior, he averaged 21.9 points, 12.9 rebounds, 4.1 assists, and 3.3 blocks per game, earning All-Central Virginia Player of the Year honors.

 Recruiting

 DeLaurier was rated as a four-star recruit in the 2016 high school class.
 On September 27, 2015, DeLaurier committed to Duke, choosing the Blue Devils over other offers from North Carolina, Arizona, and Notre Dame.
+DeLaurier was part of a recruiting class that featured five-star recruits and future NBA players Jayson Tatum, Harry Giles III, Frank Jackson and Marques Bolden.

 College career

-DeLaurier played four seasons for the Duke Blue Devils from 2016 to 2020.
-He was a two-time ACC Tournament champion in 2017 and 2019.
+Freshman season (2016–17)

-As a freshman, DeLaurier appeared in 12 games averaging 1.6 points and 1.6 rebounds a game.
+On November 11, 2016, Delaurier scored 6 points and 8 rebounds in a 94–49 victory against Marist.
+On November 26, 2016, Delaurier scored 2 points, 5 rebounds and two blocks in a 93–58 win over Appalachian State University.
+As a freshman, DeLaurier received limited playing time and only appeared in 12 games averaging 1.6 points and 1.6 rebounds a game.

+Sophomore season (2017–2018)

-During his sophomore season DeLaurier averaged 3.4 points and 4.0 rebounds per game.
+During his sophomore season, DeLaurier averaged 3.4 points and 4.0 rebounds per game, as the reserve power forward behind Wendell Carter Jr.